GreenField-Holacode/DB-TESTING/README.md

 # Greenfield

-## Application form for Hola <code/> ##
+## Application form for Hola Code ##
   Remake admission forms and add new functionalities to Hola <code/> application form, which is currently only a google form.
 Being able to save the application progress.
 Give staff statistics of results and grading the tests.

 ## General Information ##
 Making the a database to store applicants personal information, test progress and results.
 Giving the Hola Code team tools to grade and evaluate faster the entrance test and get statistics to help them plan strategies for getting more people to apply.
-We are familiar with SQL and MongoDB, we are not familiar yet with how to work with both together.
+We are familiar with SQL and MongoDB and we try to implement for work together.

 ## Summary ##
  This app currently allows the applicant to create an account, by registering and later on having access into their profile, where they'll fill their information, which will be saved.
 It as well shows 2 of the 3 test forms, of the test, it is storing the data, but it is yet pending to be evaluated automatically.